Location: Koh Rong, Cambodia

 Travel & Accommodation

-Training will be delivered at an air-conditioned building in a nearby facility which has 24-hour electricity, fast WiFi and hot water shower facilities, as well as a gym available for use during your time off.
+Training will be delivered at an air-conditioned building in a nearby facility which has 24-hour electricity, fast WiFi, hot water shower, and laundry facilities, as well as a gym available for use during your time off.

 You will be served three meals per day, cooked by trained Khmer chefs with a balanced and diverse array of choices.
 Unlimited drinking water will be provided during your stay.
 There is free WiFi available.
 We have a fully trained doctor on hand 24/7, in case of any illness.
 You may wish to purchase additional snacks, drinks and personal items during your stay, for which a weekly budget of $50 USD is recommended.
 Please note there are no ATMs on the island, thus you should budget accordingly.

 Upon arrival in Cambodia you will need to make your own accommodation and internal travel arrangements prior to the expedition start.
-On the first day of your expedition you will be met by project representatives in Sihanoukville town (approximately 4 -5 hours by bus from Phnom Penh) and guided to the field site on our speedboat.
+On the first day of your expedition you will be met by project representatives in Sihanoukville town (approximately 5 hours by taxi from Phnom Penh) and guided to the field site on our private speedboat.
 Recommendations for internal travel arrangements and suggested accommodation for your pre-arrival time in Cambodia can be provided upon request.

 - Interest in marine conservation and sustainable development